 Holidays parties are common in many law firms.
 The idea behind the holiday party is almost always noble.
 Everybody is coming together to celebrate the year.
 The law firm may celebrate their successes.
 They may reflect on the past year and all the accomplishments.
 They may look into the future.
-The law firm will likely thank the employees.
-The employees should thank the law firm for employing them.
+The law firm will thank the employees for their service.

 The cost of a holiday party can also be enormous if a law firm wants it to be top-notch.
 Obviously, the larger the law firm, the more people who are probably coming and bringing their spouse or significant other.
 The more people that attend, the larger the cost.
 For those looking for a frame of reference, a law firm holiday party can easily cost the same as a wedding reception.
 Most realize that the cost of a wedding reception can be extraordinary, but a big holiday party is going to fall in the same range.
 So, does the firm even have the disposable income to be having this party?